opashwathama/DiskImager-A-Memory-Forensic-Tool-v1/README.md

     1. Kali Linux

 # How To Run:
-    1. Go to directory where you downloaded this tool.
+    1. Go to directory where you downloaded this script.
     2. Open Terminal & run following command then press enter.

        python main.py